RezaMahmood/privatefunction/README.md

 - Edit base.sh to set environment variables.
 Note that some variables are globally unique such as storage account names.

-- Run scripts in the following order:
+- Run scripts in the following order (or run deploy_infra.sh):

   - base.sh